prakharrathi25/academic-portfolio/content/allprojects/projects.md

 # This file represents a page section.
 headless: true

-# Make this page disappear from home page
-active: false

 # Order that this section appears on the page.
 weight: 65

-title: Projects
+# title: My Projects
-subtitle: 'Some of the things I have built in the past'
+# subtitle: 'Some of the things I have built in the past.'

 content:
   # Page type to display.
 E.g. project.